Insomniac2904/Image-Resizer-Electron/README.md

 ## Usage

-Add an image needed to be resized by drag and drop and enter the required size of result image .
+Add an image needed to be resized by clicking on the select image option and choosign the imge from popup and enter the required size of result image .

 ## Contributing